NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 then select a couple of images to view using the checkboxes on the left, and their match file will be displayed automatically.

+This mode is available also from the *View* menu.

 See an illustration in :numref:`asp_gui_nvm`.